Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 output.
 The *Interaural Time Difference Resolution* (ITD resolution) specifies the resolution for computing the time it takes for sound to reach one ear versus the other assuming the speed of sound in Earth’s atmosphere.
-A higher resolution may increase the amount of sampling performed when audio sources are merged.
+A higher resolution may increase the amount of sampling performed when voices are combined.

 The *Listener Response Profile* allows for providing a custom spatial profile which describes the filters applied to the audio sources.
 Such profiles can be